 The Dietary Guidelines for Americans, developed jointly by the U.S. Department of Health and Human Services (HHS) and the U.S. Department of Agriculture (USDA), are revised and published every 5 years.
 The first Dietary Guidelines were published in 1980.
-The most recent version of the Dietary Guidelines for Americans was published in 2010.3 The guidelines provide science-based advice for people 2 years and older on dietary and physical activity habits that can promote health and reduce the risk for chronic illnesses and conditions such as cardiovascular disease, diabetes, and hypertension.
+The most recent version of the Dietary Guidelines for Americans was published in 2015.3 The guidelines provide science-based advice for people age 2 years and older on dietary and physical activity habits that can promote health and reduce the risk for chronic illnesses and conditions such as cardiovascular disease, diabetes, and hypertension.
 A healthful diet that is not excessive in calories, follows the nutrition recommendations contained in the guidelines, and is combined with physical activity should enhance the health of most individuals.

 The primary purpose of the Dietary Guidelines is to provide the public with information about nutrients and food components that are known to be beneficial for health and to provide recommendations that can be implemented into an eating and exercise plan.
-The 2010 Dietary Guidelines cover four interrelated focus areas.
-When the guidelines are implemented as a whole, they encourage Americans to: (1) maintain calorie balance over time to achieve and sustain a healthy weight and (2) focus on consuming nutrient-dense foods and beverages.
-The four interrelated themes and the key recommendations from the 2010 Dietary Guidelines report are as follows (www.dietaryguidelines .gov):3
+The 2015-2020 Dietary Guidelines cover five interrelated themes.
+These themes and the key recommendations from the 2015-2020 Dietary Guidelines report are as follows (http://health.gov/dietaryguidelines/2015/guidelines/executive-summary/):3